 7. Drain the hot water heater.
 This prevents leaks or floods caused by a faulty drain pan system or ruptured water heater tank.

-For more information on how to secure you home while your away, check out this Sun-Sentinel article.
+For more information on how to secure your home while you're away, check out this Sun-Sentinel article.

 Currently rated by 0 people